Rebates list

 CenterPoint Energy (Gas) - Residential Energy Efficiency Rebates

 CenterPoint Energy Delivery of Ohio, formerly Vectren Energy Delivery of Ohio, offers residential natural gas customers in Ohio rebates for the installation of certain high efficiency natural gas appliances and building insulation.
-Rebates are available for furnaces, boilers, home insulation & sealing, and programmable thermostats.
+Rebates are available for furnaces, water heaters, boilers, home insulation & sealing, and programmable thermostats.

 In order to be eligible for a rebate, equipment must meet certain efficiency and installation requirements.
 Please see the program website for a list of appliance models that meet the minimum standards.
 CenterPoint reserves the right to verify sales receipts and perform post-installation verification inspections.